mbergq/v2-notes-app/README.md

 Fixed the issue of notes not rendering upon "initial click".
 This was fixed with "TDD" method.
 Have done a lot of refactoring both in backend and frontend to follow DRY as much as possible.
 Added some e2e tests.

+Thu 12 Dec

+Added functionality to delete a note upon click.
+Started with a BDD test to use TDD.
+Found out my last check of the test wasn't working as intended, will need to fix that.
+Did some refactoring in the API.
+Added some styling.